zhaoshuoxp/lncRNA/README.md

 #### **For known lncRNAs:**

 1. Seperate reference lncRNA from input by matching the unique ID of  known lncRNAs in the reference to the input.
-> [GRCh37.p13 long non-coding RNA gene annotation](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_19/gencode.v19.long_noncoding_RNAs.gtf.gz) was used by default, can be changed on line37. !!!Use the SAME version of ref GTF annotation ([GRCh37.p13 comprehensive](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_19/gencode.v19.chr_patch_hapl_scaff.annotation.gtf.gz)) for transcript assembly.!!!
+> [GRCh37.p13 long non-coding RNA gene annotation](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_19/gencode.v19.long_noncoding_RNAs.gtf.gz) was used by default, can be changed on line37.
+>
+> !NOTE: Use the SAME version of ref GTF annotation ([GRCh37.p13 comprehensive](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_19/gencode.v19.chr_patch_hapl_scaff.annotation.gtf.gz)) for transcript assembly.

 2. Filter the known lncRNA by FPKM>1.
-> The value can be changde on line43.
+> The threshold can be changed on line43.

 #### **For *de novo* lncRNAs:**
-1. Get all *de novo* transcripts by removing all transcripts which have been assigned with a reference ID.
+1. Get all *de novo* transcripts by removing all transcripts which have been assigned with reference ID.
-2. Sort the rest of transcripts into single- or multi- exon group.
+2. Sort the rest of transcripts into single- or multi- exon groups.
 3. Filter 1 - FPKM and length: transcript length has to be >200bp and FPKM has to be >1 for single-exon or >0.1 for multi-exon to be kept.
 > Thresholds are on line80 and 86.

-4. Filter 2 - repeat/gap regions: Any transcrpt which has at least 1 exon overlaps with genomic repeat sequences or gap regions for >=50% fraction will be removed.
+4. Filter 2 - repeat/gap regions: Any transcripts which have at least 1 exon overlaps with genomic repeat sequences or gap regions for >=50% fraction will be removed.
-> line99 ans 107.
+> line99 and 107.

-5. Filter 3 - CDS: Any transcrpt which overlaps with protein coding sequences on the same strand will be removed.
+5. Filter 3 - CDS: Any transcripts which overlap with protein coding sequences on the same strand will be removed.
 6. Filter 4 - distance to genes: For the single-exon transcripts which have distance < 2000bp to protein coding gene and <500 for multi-exon transcripts will be removed.
 > line138 and 147.

 7. Filter 5 - CPC2 and HMMER: Non-coding potential and protein coding potential of the transcripts will be calculated by CPC2.0beta and hmmscan with Pfam-A dataset.
-Transcripts passed both will be kept and could be consider as *de novo* lncRNAs.
+Transcripts passed both will be kept and could be consider as potential *de novo* lncRNAs.

-Then the script combines known and *de novo* lncRNAs together as final.gtf.
+Then the script combines known and *de novo* lncRNAs together to final.gtf.

 ### Example